Hafnium: Physical characteristics

 A notable physical difference between these metals is their density, with zirconium having about one-half the density of hafnium.
-The most notable nuclear properties of hafnium are its high thermal neutron capture cross section and that the nuclei of several different hafnium isotopes readily absorb two or more neutrons apiece.
-In contrast with this, zirconium is practically transparent to thermal neutrons, and it is commonly used for the metal components of nuclear reactors – especially the cladding of their nuclear fuel rods.
+The most notable nuclear properties of hafnium are its high thermal neutron capture cross section, roughly three orders of magnitude greater than that of zirconium, and that the nuclei of several different hafnium isotopes readily absorb two or more neutrons apiece.
+Because zirconium is practically transparent to thermal neutrons, it is commonly used for the metal components of nuclear reactors—especially the cladding of their nuclear fuel rods.

 Chemical characteristics

-Hafnium reacts in air to form a protective film that inhibits further corrosion.
-The metal is not readily attacked by acids but can be oxidized with halogens or it can be burnt in air.
+Hafnium reacts in air to form a protective film of hafnium oxide in the monoclinic phase that inhibits further corrosion.
+Despite this, the metal is attacked by hydrofluoric acid and concentrated sulfuric acid, and can be oxidized with halogens or burnt in air.
 Like its sister metal zirconium, finely divided hafnium can ignite spontaneously in air.
 The metal is resistant to concentrated alkalis.

-As a consequence of lanthanide contraction, the chemistry of hafnium and zirconium is so similar that the two cannot be separated on the basis of differing chemical reactions.
-The melting points and boiling points of the compounds and the solubility in solvents are the major differences in the chemistry of these twin elements.
+As a consequence of lanthanide contraction, the chemistry of hafnium and zirconium is so similar that the two cannot be separated based on differing chemical reactions.
+The melting and boiling points of the compounds and the solubility in solvents are the major differences in the chemistry of these twin elements.